pinojs/pino-elasticsearch/README.md

-                            (can only be used in tandem with the 'username' flag) -k  | --api-key           Api key for authentication instead of username/password combination -c  | --cloud             Id of the elastic cloud node to connect to
+                            (can only be used in tandem with the 'username' flag) -k  | --api-key           Api key for authentication instead of username/password combination -c  | --cloud             Id of the elastic cloud node to connect to --rejectUnauthorized      Reject any connection which is not authorized with the list of supplied CAs; default: true

 ```